alandarev/cnft-framework/README.md

-# cworker
+# CNFT Framework

-This is a Cardano Worker sub-system of the project
+This is a Cardano NFT framework used to generate NFT's, upload NFTS, mint and send them over Cardano network, an API for the high-demand sale event.

 ## It's scope